Your Cart (0)

 How do I measure ROI from AI lead scoring?

 Track conversion rate by score tier, average time to close for high-scored leads vs. low-scored leads, and the percentage of rep time spent on leads that actually convert.
-Most clients see a 15-30% improvement in sales efficiency within the first quarter as reps focus on higher-quality prospects.
-Calculate dollar impact by multiplying the increase in close rate by your average deal value.
+Most clients see a 15 to 30 percent improvement in sales efficiency within the first quarter as reps focus on higher-quality prospects.
+Calculate dollar impact by multiplying the increase in close rate by your average deal value and the number of leads processed per quarter.
+For a team processing 500 qualified leads per quarter at a $25,000 ACV, a 3-point close rate improvement is $375,000 in additional quarterly revenue.

 Can AI lead scoring work for businesses with long sales cycles?